nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Analysis
 cyclistic bike-share analysis case study is one of the capstone projects for the Google

-Data Analytics Professional Certificate which I completed in October 2023.

- Hi!
-I invite you to  Join me in  my project cyclistic bike-share analysis case study

- its one of the capstone projects for the Google Data Analytics Professional Certificate which I completed in March 2024.
+Data Analytics Professional Certificate which I completed in March2024.

- the Google Data Analyst Capstone Project,which focuses on the Cyclistic Bike Share Case Study.

- In this project,we well analyze a public dataset provided by the course for a fictional company.

-Through this case study , we wIll  delve deep into data analysis, applying advanced techniques to derive meaningful conclusions.

-We will explore how  the  Cyclistic Bike Share Case Study  intersect with  the principles of the Google Data

-Analyst Professional Certificate,enhancing our skills in interpreting and presenting data.
+BACKGROUND
+This project is based on data curated for a fictional bike-sharing company called Cyclistic.

+The Company has more than 5,800 bicycles plus reclining bikes, hand tricycles and cargo bikes

+With over 600 docking stations to hold the bikes.
+The company has a flexible strategy that allows

+Riders to unlock a bike from one station and return it to any other station anytime.

+Due to flexibility of its pricing plans, Cyclistic also has two types of riders;

+Casual Riders: Customers who purchase single-ride or full day passes.

+Cyclistic Members: Customers who purchase annual memberships.

+**The following steps were used for this case study**

+***Ask → Prepare → Process → Analyze → Share → Actions***

+## ASK
+The ask phase was where I identified the business task and considered the demands of the key stakeholders.

+#### *BUSINES Task*

+Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual

+Subscribers for its future success.To achieve this goal,this project aims

+To analyze the differences in bike usage between casual riders and annual members and develop anew

+Marketing strategy to convert casual riders in to annual subscribers.

+led by lily Morenothe director of marketing, and supported by Cyclistic's markiting analytics team.

+This project will collect analyze and report data to guide the companys smarketing strategy.

+and to solve the question:-

+*How do annual members and casual riders use Cyclistic bikes differently?*

+### *Insights*

+The insights obtained from this case study will be used by the Cyclistic marketing analytics team to

+Design a new marketing strategy aimed at converting casual riders into annual members.

 ### Tools used for Analysis

-**Microsoft Excel**: Used to get hold and understand the data we are dealing with and the parameters.

-**RStudio** : For further analysis I used MSSQL.

-**Powerbi**: Used this tool for Visualization.

-### *BUSINES Task*
-Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual subscribers for its future success.To achieve this goal,this project aims

-to analyze the differences in bike usage between casual riders and annual members and develop anew marketing strategy to convert casual riders in to annual subscribers.led by lily

-Morenothe director of marketing, and supported by Cyclistic's markiting analytics team,this project will collect analyze and report data to guide the companys smarketing strategy.and to solve the question :-

-How do annual members and casual riders use Cyclistic bikes differently?

-Based on this, i will produce this case study  with the following deliverable.

-***Tools***

-**R**   *Clean , transform data  and  Data  Analysis*

-**Powerbi**     *Visulaization and  Creating reports*
+I used the following tools for this case study;

+**RStudio** to clean, process and analyze the data.

+**PoweBi** to create meaningful visualizations from the analyzed data.

+**GitHub** to create a repository for the codes used and create a public link to the visuals created respectively.
+These are the steps taken for the processing of the data:

 ***Limitations***